-You also know that it can also resort to unhelpful forms of “self medication,” like drinking too much alcohol, eating more crappy foods and being less active than normal… Your adding un-necessary wear and on your mind & body.
+Under stress people can resort to unhelpful forms of “self medication,” like drinking too much alcohol, eating more and being less active than normal.

 We can’t eliminate stress from our lives but you can learn how to downgrade your stress levels from an unhealthy 10/10 to 1/10.